jeffreycwitt/hn202/docs/class-11.md

 Why might we say this is only a "surface" cause, or as SHMA says "ostensibly", and not a real cause of the Crusade?

 {:.answer}
 Because the preceding two causes -- namely the need for military reform charged with religious inspiration -- suggest that the West in a way already wanted or needed something like a Crusade.
-The request from Alexios, in effect, provides a convenient cover for what was already brewing.
+The request from Alexius, in effect, provides a convenient cover for what was already brewing.
 </div>

 # Tracing the Main Events